mellowish/DAPS/ReproducibleItemsforDAPS/REPORTS/README.md

-DAPS_OUTPUT2.csv | contains all regression output from the primary regressions - searchable and easy to use Fig_BW_NO2PM10 | contains all figures saved as pdfs from betweenwithin.Rmd Fig_CoefIQR | contains all figures saved as pdfs from OUTPUT_PLOTS.Rmd, coef/iqr plots for health outcomes OUTPUT_PLOTS.pdf | OUTPUT_PLOTS.Rmd, coef/iqr plots for health outcomes  in a pdf together to read and cross-compare TVMonitorPlots | contains all figures of seasonal variation in monitors of exposures - from DAPS_ExpMonComparison2.Rmd
+DAPS_OUTPUT2.csv | contains all regression output from the primary regressions - searchable and easy to use Fig_BW_NO2PM10 | contains all figures saved as pdfs from betweenwithin.Rmd Fig_CoefIQR | contains all figures saved as pdfs from OUTPUT_PLOTS.Rmd, coef/iqr plots for health outcomes OUTPUT_PLOTS.html| OUTPUT_PLOTS.Rmd, coef/iqr plots for health outcomes  in a pdf together to read and cross-compare TVMonitorPlots | contains all figures of seasonal variation in monitors of exposures - from DAPS_ExpMonComparison2.Rmd